Accenture/mercury-python/docs/guides/CHAPTER-3.md

 ### Streaming

 You can use streams for functional programming.
-One approach is to use a singleton function.
+There are two ways to do streaming.

+1. Singleton functions

 To create a singleton, you can set `instances` of the calling and called functions to 1.
 When you send events from the calling function to the called function, the platform guarantees that the event sequencing of the data stream.